 Each strategy consisted of a package of energy efficiency measures.
 IES’ core Virtual Environment (VE) software was used to understand the impact on energy usage and operational carbon of each measure through dynamic, physics-based simulations.
 This allowed them to understand which strategy would bring the biggest reduction in operational emissions, which, as expected, was Strategy 4.

 In order to understand the whole-life cycle impact of the interventions, the integration between the VE and OneClickLCA was used to calculate the embodied carbon associated with each intervention.
-Once this was added to the operational emissions, and estimated at different life periods (20, 40 and 60 years), Strategy 3 outperformed Strategy 4 due to the high embodied carbon associated with a full renovation, as it can be seen in the Figure below.
+Once this was added to the operational emissions, and estimated at different life periods (20, 40 and 60 years), Strategy 3 outperformed Strategy 4 due to the high embodied carbon associated with a full renovation.

 Strategy 3 (Deep Retrofit) was hence selected as the best option to optimize the whole-life carbon of the building over all life-cycle periods assessed.
 The full results are included in the Dublin City Council Climate Resilient Housing Report, which highlights that over a 60-year life period, each residential block can achieve around an 85% reduction in cumulative emissions by carrying out a deep retrofit.
 As a result of the study, Dublin City Council can make evidence-backed decisions when developing the most optimal whole-life carbon regeneration strategy for the refurbishment of ageing social housing buildings.